 This vulnerability is similar to the other interruption vulnerabilities discussed in Stefan Esser's talk about interruption vulnerabilities at BlackHat USA 2009 (SLIDES,PAPER).
 The basic ideas of these exploits is to use a user space interruption of an internal function to destroy the arguments used by the internal function in order to cause information leaks or memory corruptions.
-The ZEND_BW_XOR opcode interruption is however different from all the other previously disclosed interruption vulnerabilities because it does not interrupt an internal PHP function, but an opcode handler of the Zend Engine.
-This is different because the usual recommendation to disable call time pass by reference to fix this vulnerability does not work here.
+The ZEND_SR opcode interruption is however different from all the other previously disclosed function interruption vulnerabilities because it does not interrupt an internal PHP function, but an opcode handler of the Zend Engine.
+Therefore it is similar to the ZEND_BW_XOR opcode interruption vulnerability.
+This difference is important because unlike function interruptions opcode interruptions cannot be fixed by just disabling call time pass by reference. here.

-To understand how the ZEND_BW_XOR opcode can be interrupted by a userspace error handler it is necessary to look into the implementation of the opcode.
+To understand how the ZEND_SR opcode can be interrupted by a userspace error handler it is necessary to look into the implementation of the opcode.

+ZEND_VM_HANDLER(7, ZEND_SR, CONSTITMPIVARICV, CONSTITMPIVARICV)

 '''

-ZEND_VM_HANDLER(11, ZEND_BW_XOR, CONSTITMPIVARICV, CONSTITMPIVARICV)

-{

 zend_op opline = EX(opline);

 zend_free_op free_op1, free_op2;

-bitwise_xor_function(&EX_T(opline->result.u.var).tmp_var,
+'''

+'''

+shift_right_function(&EX_T(opline->result.u.var).tmp_var,

 GET_OP1_ZVAL_PTR(BP_VAR_R),

 GET_OP2_ZVAL_PTR(BP_VAR_R) TSRMLS_CC);

 FREE_OP1();

 FREE_OP2();

 ZEND_VM_NEXT_OPCODE();

-}

 '''

-The handler itself does only call the bitwise_xor_function() and passed a temporary result variable and the two operands to this function.
+The handler itself does only call the shift_right_function() and passed a temporary result variable and the two operands to this function.
 This is important to remember because both operands can be either constant values, temporary variable registers, normal variables and compiled variables.
-The bitwise_xor_function() is implemented as seen below.
-The special case of two string values being xored against each other is omitted here because it is irrelevant for our attack.
+The shift_right_function() is implemented as seen below.